ministryofjustice/hmpps-probation-integration-services/projects/common-platform-and-delius/README.md

 * Delius to store the data for the defendant
 * Search index to store the Court messages
-* Search index to check if the defendant is already known
+* HMPPS Core Person Record to check if the defendant is already known

 ### Context Map - Common Platform Data